-c.
+- c.
 Health Assessments are good for three (3) years, as long as the child has not had a health status change.
 This will be verified by reviewing the updated annual health screening tool or current MIAT form(s).
 Parents are to sign and date the health assessment annually, confirming that the child has not had a health status change in the past year.
 Parents can re-sign the health assessment up to 30 days prior to the annual re-registration date.
-A new health assessment is required at the fourth year (i.e. required year 1 and 4) and whenever the child's health status changes.
-A change in health status is defined as any new condition or diagnosis that may affect the child's health and well-being, and that may require accommodation to fully participate in their current program placement.

-d.
-A school, state well baby or other health assessment/sports physical forms that possess similar medical information identified on the Army's HASP are acceptable in place of the Army's HASP form and will be attached to the Army's HASP.
-In cases where other health assessments forms sources, if found significantly incomplete or missing critical information pertaining to child's health status, additional information or a new physical maybe requested from the parent by the CYS Nurse, the APHN/Health Consultant, and/or the MIAT in lieu of the LIP filling out section B, PCS may line through section B and the Healthcare Professional signature block and write "see attached".
-Regardless of which form is used for section B, the parent must complete Part A and Part C with their signature and date.
+A new health assessment is required at the fourth year (i.e., required year 1 and 4) and whenever the child's health status changes.
+A change in health status is defined as any new condition or diagnosis that may affect the child's health and well-being, and that may require accommodation to fully participate in their current program placement. - d.
+MAPs, Health Assessments, HASPS, etc. from one installation are acceptable to submit/review to a new installation when parents/guardians are PCSing, as long as those documents are not expired. - e.
+A school, state well baby, or other health assessment/sports physical forms that possess similar medical information identified on the Army's HASP are acceptable in place of the Army's HASP form and will be attached to the Army's HASP.
+In cases where other health assessments forms are used and if found significantly incomplete or missing critical information pertaining to child's health status, additional information or a new physical may be requested from the parent by the CYS Nurse, the APHN/ Health Consultant, and/or the MIAT in lieu of the HCP filling out section B. PCS may line through section B and the Healthcare Professional signature block and write "see attached".
+Regardless of which form is used for section B, the parent must complete Part A and Part C with their signature and date. - f.

-e.
 A Health Assessment Report will be run once a month to identify those children that have a health assessment due in the next 30 days.
-Parents will be notified in writing of the required health assessment documentation needed (i.e. LIP or parent update) and the suspense date.

-f.
-Upon receipt of a Health Assessment, input the required information in CYMS (see CYMS Training Guides on CYS SharePoint website).
+Parents will be notified in writing of the required health assessment documentation needed (i.e., HCP or parent update) and the suspense date. - g.
+Upon receipt of a Health Assessment, input the required information in CYMS (see CYMS Training Guides on the CYS SharePoint website).
 By using this system, CYMS will automatically generate a tickler notification for Health Assessment updates.